This page lists some essential and optional/recommended hardware

 lengths.

-inexpensive (50mm or 60mm are very accurate and easier to handle
+are inexpensive (50mm or 60mm are very accurate and easier to handle

-than small ones).
+than smaller ones).

 - Leofoto QS-60 or QS-45 QuickLink socket (with plate on head).